-In the base case, the distribution of patients across F0-F4is 17%, 35%, 22%, 14%, and 12%, respectively.
+In the base case, the distribution of patients across F0-F4 is 17%, 35%, 22%, 14%, and 12%, respectively.
 In this revised scenario, the prevalence of F4 is increased from 12% to 20% by reducing prevalence in each of the other stages by two percentage points.
 PR (48 weeks), LDV/SOF (8/12 weeks) and LDV/SOF (12 weeks) are the only options that are not both more costly and less effective than their comparators.
 Results are very similar to the base-case analysis, both in terms of comparisons of these regimens to each other as well as to the within-regimen comparisons of "treat all" vs. "treat at F3, F4".
 There are a number of reasons for this relatively small change in results.
+First, only 8% of individuals were reclassified to F4, leaving 92% in the same fibrosis stages.
+Second, the differences in the regimens are generally stable across fibrosis stages, so that their comparison is not materially affected by the modest shift in fibrosis stage distribution.
+Finally, the added costs and benefits of treating early continue to apply to the individuals who are still in the pre-F3 stages.